wethinkagile/kube-client-micro/readme.md

 $ npm start dev
 ```

-Dev Mode will use your local kube config.

 ## Deployment

 This microservice can be pulled in from [Dockerhub](https://hub.docker.com/r/meshfields/kube-client-micro) with

 `docker pull meshfields/kube-client-micro`

 *Prod mode* to be launched with `NODE_ENV=production npm start`.

+## Config Modes

+Dev Mode will use your local kube config.

-Prod Mode will use in cluster config from your Kube API.
+Prod Mode will use in-cluster config from your Kube API.

 ## API